 Auto text: “Insert Lung Resection”

-Prior to grossing the specimen, review any recent chest imaging.
+Prior to grossing the specimen, review any prior known pathology and recent chest imaging.
 Note the number of lesions, their size, location and relationship (if multiple).
 Make sure that gross correlates are found for all mass lesions detected radiographically.
 Ask a PA or Attending if you require assistance finding lesions.

 - Weigh and measure (3D).

 - Photograph the external surface.

 - Take cross sections of the bronchial and vascular margins.
 If more than one lobe is present, make sure you designate the upper, middle, or lower lobe bronchial margins.
 Save in cassettes in the specimen container.

 - If there is palpable tumor, ink the overlying pleura.
 Note pleural puckering in image: